LSSTDESC/CLMM/CONTRIBUTING.md

 Action items for CLMM code improvements are listed as [issues in the github repository](https://github.com/LSSTDESC/CLMM/issues).
 Issues marked with the label `good first issue` are well-suited for new contributors.

 ## Making a local copy of CLMM
-As a newcomer, you will likely not have edit access to the CLMM repository.
+As a newcomer, you likely will not have edit access to the main CLMM repository.
 Without edit privledges, you won't be able to create or push changes to branches in the base repository.
 You can get around this by creating a [fork](https://help.github.com/articles/fork-a-repo/), a linked copy of the CLMM repository under your Github username.
 You can then push code changes to your fork which can later be merged with the base repository.
 To create a fork, navigate to the [CLMM home page](https://github.com/LSSTDESC/CLMM) and click 'Fork' in the upper right hand corner.
-The fork can now be cloned to your local repository with
+The fork has been created under your username on Github's remote server and can now be cloned to your local repository with
 ```bash
     git clone git@github.com:YOUR-USERNAME/CLMM.git
     git remote add base git@github.com:LSSTDESC/CLMM.git